ono-midori/ono-midori.github.io/techs/libevent.md

 Note in passing that freeing a nonempty evbuffer does not count as draining data from it, and that freeing an evbuffer does not free the user-supplied data pointer for its callbacks.

-If you don’t want a callback to be permanently active on a buffer, you can remove it (to make it gone for good), or disable it (to turn it off for a while):
+If you don't want a callback to be permanently active on a buffer, you can remove it (to make it gone for good), or disable it (to turn it off for a while):

 ```c++
 int evbuffer_remove_cb_entry(struct evbuffer *buffer,